fedeghe/malta/README.md

 Changelog
 ---------
+- **1.0.20** added support for .scss files, fixed a bug using less package
 - **1.0.19** fixed a bug that hanged the process when, being not caught, a parsing exception was thrown by uglify-js and/or uglifycss
 - **1.0.18** some refactors and corrections to console output
 - **1.0.17** automatically write even minified version for css files (even less originated)